sandipm02/sandipm02/README.md

 ## Language Arsenal 🏹🔫
 <br>
-I love to learn every single day!
+I love to learn everyday!
 The technologies I work with always evolve.
 Here's a quick list of my experiences so far!
 <br>

 ### >⃣ Languages